Welcome to Lauderdale County Federal Programs

 Note: During the COVID pandemic, all family engagement strategies may be modified with increased safety protocols.

 Each Title I school develops a Continuous Improvement Plan to describe its program for the school year.
 The CIPs and the Board-approved Title I Consolidated Plan are available for review by the public.
-Plans are located at each local school's office and at the Lauderdale County Central Office.
-Local CIPs can also be found in the Quick Links menu at the top of this page.
+Plans are located at each local school's office and the Lauderdale County Central Office.

 It is the policy of the Lauderdale County Board of Education that no one will be excluded from participation, be denied benefits, or be discriminated against in any school program or activity based on sex, race, religion, belief, national origin, ethnic group, color, age, or disability.

 Click here to read or download and print the LCSS 2020-2021 Consolidated Education Plan.

 Click here for the 2020-2021 LCSS Parent and Family Engagement Policy.

 Click here to read or download and print the LC McKinney-Vento Homeless Policy and Procedures for students/parents.